kiranpe/alb_aws/alb_external/README.md

 ALB EXTERNAL
 --------------

+--> Intialize terraform

+    Ex: terrform init

---> Create workspaces
+--> Now create workspaces

     Ex: terraform workspace new prod

     --> It will create worspace folders in your backend s3 bucket.

---> Now Run terraform apply.
+--> Then Run terraform apply.

-      --> it will create external application load balancer using your workspace variable.
+      --> It will create external application load balancer using your workspace variable.

-      --> if you want to create dev instance create dev worspace and run it.
+      --> If you want to create dev instance create dev worspace and run it.

---> terraform state file will be your backend s3 bucket.
+--> Terraform state file will be your backend s3 bucket.